jan-carreras/books/README.md

 1. [WHAT IF: Serious Scientific Answers to Absurd Hypothetical Questions](https://www.goodreads.com/book/show/21413662-what-if-serious-scientific-answers-to-absurd-hypothetical-questions) by _Randall Munroe_
 1. [Thing Explainer: Complicated Stuff in Simple Words](https://www.goodreads.com/book/show/25329850-thing-explainer) by _Randall Munroe_
 1. [how to - Absurd Scientific Advice for Common Real-World Problems](https://www.goodreads.com/book/show/43852758-how-to) by _Randall Munroe_
+1. [No Fears, No Excuses: What You Need to Do to Have a Great Career](https://www.goodreads.com/book/show/25897950-no-fears-no-excuses) by _Larry Smith_ (audiobook)

 # 2021